pierretd/ives/README.md

-# HN Jobs & Candidates Matching System
+# Ives - HN Jobs & Candidates Matching System

-This system scrapes Hacker News "Who is hiring" and "Who wants to be hired" threads, extracts structured data, and uses semantic search to match candidates with relevant jobs.
+A system that scrapes Hacker News "Who is hiring" and "Who wants to be hired" threads, extracts structured data, and uses semantic search to match candidates with relevant jobs.

 ## Features